Veritable Records of the Joseon Dynasty: Compilation process

-The historian present defied King Taejong's order and ensured that not only the king’s fall but also his wish to keep it off the record were documented.
+The historian present defied King Taejong's order and ensured that not only the king's fall but also his wish to keep it off the record were documented.
+This happened in the 4th year of Taejong's reign, on the 8th day, 2nd month of the lunar calendar, equivalent to March 18, 1404, of the Julian calendar.

 The records are written in Classical Chinese.
 The records of the first three kings of the Joseon dynasty—Taejo, Jeongjong, and Taejong—were handwritten.
 The records of Sejong and later kings were printed using movable type, some wooden and others metal.
 Korea is the first nation in East Asia to have printed its royal records using movable type.